meyvain/meyvain.com/content/portfolio/New materials?.md

 From each category, we had found a representative, who we later conducted an ethnographic session with, gathering our core database.

-**my part**
+**My Contribution**

-We divided the research work equally, where each got one sector to be researched, where I was in charge of Health & Wellness.
+We divided the research work equally, where each got one sector to be researched.
+I was in charge of Health & Wellness.

-# Deliverable
+# Deliverables

 To create conceptual designs around "new" bodily made materials, wearable technology and human augmentation as well as body conceptual designs, we gathered ethnographic data to workshop together with our clients.

 Creating:
-1. A conceptual ideas generator workshop
+1. A conceptual ideas generator workshop.
-2. A game for innovating designs to be used for consultancy or in house projects
+2. A game for innovating designs to be used for consultancy or in house projects.
 3. Passing along the database for initial work on new concepts and a foundation to grow from.

 ## I. Workshop